PhD Projects in Economics

 Project Summary

-The aim is to generate robust causal evidence on the economic consequences of poor health.
+The aim is to generate robust causal evidence on the economic consequences of better health.
 This will be achieved by exploiting rich, linked administrative health and earnings records to obtain quasi-experimental estimates of how medical interventions and major health events affect workers’ employment, earnings trajectories, and firm-switching decisions over time.
 The focus is on credible identification: natural policy roll-outs, clinical eligibility thresholds, and diagnostic timing shocks will isolate causal effects that standard cross-sectional studies miss.
 These high-resolution estimates will form the empirical backbone for evidence-based decisions on prevention subsidies, workplace policy, and social insurance design, and will inform the calibration of macro-prevention models.

 • Governments require reliable numbers on the economic cost of chronic disease and the payoff to prevention, yet most existing figures rely on correlations or aggregate averages.